Massage Schools in Maryland

 People get massages to prevent or ease a variety of conditions including back pain, circulatory and respiratory problems, arthritis, muscle conditions such as spasms, sprains and strains, injury and surgery rehabilitation, headaches, stress and stress-related conditions.
 Health care in general is moving towards focusing on prevention as much as treatment for many ailments.
 Licensed and skilled Maryland massage therapists assist clients dealing with injuries, stress and many other problems.
 Respect for the profession is growing, and today many hospitals, doctors and chiropractors recognize the benefits of therapeutic massage.
 Massage therapy is a flexible and rewarding career that may be right for you.

 To earn your massage therapy license in Maryland, you must first compare programs that include at least 500 hours of practical training.
 After you complete your program and pass the written exam, you can qualify for licensure, which will cost $450.
 After that, you will renew your license every two years for a fee of $200.
 Maryland also required massage therapists to complete 24 credits of continuing education every two years to keep their license in good standing.

-This projected growth may make now a good time to attend massage therapy school in Maryland.
+Maryland licensed massage therapists earn an approximate annual mean salary of $37,020 before tips are calculated.
+Now may be a good time to attend massage therapy school in Maryland.
 Doing so will help you learn the techniques and gain the expertise needed to succeed in natural health and spa therapy environments.
 Massage therapists in Maryland may also work at resorts, sports clinics or in private practice.
-Consider one of the quality Maryland massage therapy schools below to begin your career.
+Consider one of the quality Maryland massage therapy schools above to begin your career.